 Lovely king room with western exposure.
 Beautiful mountain and meadow views looking both south and east.
 Combined living room dining room kitchen with high ceilings with a bright and airy feeling even on overcast days.
+Hiking, bike riding, swimming

 Lovely wood barn built in 1990 that has been converted to a three bedroom house.
 The southern face and bright interior make for a cheerful space no matter what the weather or the temperature outside.
 Nice rugs, comfortable couches and reading chairs make it a cozy place to hang out and relax.
 The dining table can seat 10 comfortably and the host will often invite friends over for dinner and include the guests.

 The main access to the barn/house is a non descript barn door inside of which you will find a keyed lock opening into a beautiful home.
 Depending on arrival times we will make arrangements for access to the keys or be there to greet you.
 Once you have arrived your schedule is your own access wise.
 There is a refrigerator and kitchen area with a bar/eating area with four stools for sitting and talking in addition to the living room and dining area.

 Interaction with Guests

 There will be yogurt and or bagels and coffee for breakfast at which time Bill can catch up with the guests.
 Always interested in speaking and interacting with the guests and asking about their interests and helping them have a successful and relaxing visit.
 I have traveled extensively throughout the states and the world so i can help with any and all interests.
 There is also an extensive supply of books in the house so if someone wants to curl up in a chair or just sit in one of the rockers out on the porch they are welcome to do so.